jtbradt/jtbradt.github.io/_pages/about.md

 ---

 My research applies insights and methods from industrial organization and public economics to the study of environmental, energy, and climate policy.
 I am particularly interested in studying the design of politically-feasible climate mitigation and adaptation policies.

-Beginning AY 2024-2025, I will join the faculty of the [McCombs School of Business](https://www.mccombs.utexas.edu/) at the University of Texas at Austin as an Assistant Professor of Business, Government and Society and (by courtesy) of Economics.

 <strong><font size = "5">Selected working papers</font></strong>
 <p style="margin-bottom:0"> A Policy by Any Other Name: Unconventional Industrial Policy in the US Residential Solar Industry <strong>(JMP)</strong></p>